HussBTWYT/GitProfile-AI/README.md

 - CSS Modules

 **Backend**
-- GitHub API integration
+- GitHub REST API integration
-- AI API integration

 ---

 ## 🎯 Purpose

-GitProfile AI was built to bridge the gap between developers and recruiters by transforming raw GitHub data into meaningful, actionable feedback.

-Instead of manually guessing what recruiters notice, users receive structured analysis that helps them improve their visibility and presentation.
+GitProfile was built to make it easy to explore public GitHub profiles and quickly see important account information.

+Instead of navigating multiple pages on GitHub, users can instantly search a username and view key statistics and profile details in a simple interface.

 ---